gwpmad/intro-to-the-web-started-wednesday-/Notes/Encapsulation.md

-_Just like the wise geisha, mastering the Samurai with a coy flash of exposed wrist or ankle, so too can the Rubyist master the Class with correct exposure of variables and methods._
+_Just like the wise geisha, mastering the Samurai with a coy flash of exposed wrist or ankle, so too can the aspiring Rubyist master the Class with seductive exposure of variables and methods._